 If the situation is non-urgent you can call the national police number (0900 8844).
 For local fire services use the link to find out the number of your local emergency service.

-Victim Support Netherlands can provide legal, practical and emotional assistance to victims of crime after the event.
-The service is free and has been utilised in both major and minor incidents, including shootings, train and airplane crashes.
+Victim Support Netherlands can provide legal, practical, and emotional assistance to victims of crime after the event.
+The service is free and has been utilized in both major and minor incidents, including shootings, train and airplane crashes.
 Victim Support Netherlands are contactable on 0900-0101 or 116-006 and its offices are open Monday to Friday (09:00 – 17:00).
 Staff speak English as well as Dutch.

-The organisation can also assist in the recovery of damages from the offender through the criminal process by making an application for compensation.
+The organization can also assist in the recovery of damages from the offender through the criminal process by making an application for compensation.